 …and I scrunched my face and balked.
-But one beautiful Saturday afternoon, I tried a delectable snack my cousin prepared, similar to these double chocolate date bites.
+But one beautiful Saturday afternoon, I tried a delectable snack my cousin prepared, similar to these chocolate date bites.
 I was converted.
+So I started perusing date recipes.

 Perhaps it was fear of more fiber, like after you’ve changed to a plant based diet and begin integrating liberal amounts of beans and greens into your diet.
 What is that going on in my bowels??!